christianball/fictional_merchandising_store/README.md

 The API is comprised of REST endpoints and is designed to handle requests/responses in JSON format.

-Clients should send requests with body/payload in JSON only.
+Consumers should only send requests with the body/payload in JSON.

-Any request body must refer to items in the store by the same ID numbers provided by the API.
+Any request must refer to items in the store by the same ID numbers provided by the API.

 #### List items ####